tomatosz/algebra-in-vr/README.md

 # algebra-in-vr

-Using Github:

-1. Download GIT
-2. (Recommended) download Gitkraken or some other program to help you work with GIT (can just use GIT GUI though)
+## Getting started with GitHub;
+1. Download GIT, and ideally some UI like Github Desktop or GitKraken.
+2. Clone the repository.
+From here on out, work in the folder of this clone.

+## Working on the code;
-3. Pull the repository
+1. Pull the repository.
-3. Create a branch
+2. Create a branch (name it something clear; your name and maybe also what you're working on)
-5. Change files in the branch as you like
+3. Change files in the branch as you like
-6. Stage & commit the changes
+4. Stage and commit changes when you made a relevant update (or just when you want an updated version for version control).
+Give it a clear name so you can keep track of what changed!
-7. Push the committed changes (so it gets uploaded)
+5. Push the committed changes (so it gets uploaded and the others can actually see it!)

+## When you have made progress that everyone should continue to use;
-8. Open a pull request (so it can be merged)
+Open a pull request, so your branch will be merged with the main branch.

-9. Merge the pull request (idk whether everyone can do that or just me as owner)
+Afterwards, create a new branch to work on new stuff.